-26. Risk management and financial instruments continued
+26. Risk management and financial instruments (continued) Risk management objectives and policies (continued)

 The following tables detail the Group's expected maturity of payables and receivables for its derivative financial instruments.
 The amounts in these tables are different from the balance sheet as the table is prepared on a contractual undiscounted cash flow basis.